Certified Registered Nurse Anesthetists Fact Sheet

 ***Beginning Jan.
 1, 2022, all students matriculating into an accredited program must be enrolled in a doctoral program.

-CRNA Fact Sheet is updated twice a year.
+CRNA Fact Sheet is updated annually.

 Most recently updated: October 10, 2017